 CRO work can help avoid lost sales from slow loading pages or broken customer journeys.

 This enables you to gain greater insights into exactly who your customers are.
-By speaking directly to them, you can design your site and content around this, and make decisions based on demographics, values, lifestyle and behaviour to help increase your conversion rate.
+By speaking directly to them, you can design your Shopify site and its content around this, and make decisions based on demographics, values, lifestyle and behaviour to help increase your conversion rate.

 User Research, Surveys and Feedback